bluegraybox/test-blog/_posts/short-title.md

 ---
-title: Test Front Matter
+title: Test Filename
 date: 2024-10-09
 layout: post
 ---
-This page is just to test that title and date specified in the front matter will be used instead of the file name.
+This page is to test whether Jekyll will render a file that does not include a date in its filename, and whether the title from the filename can be overridden in the front matter.